zidarsk8/ggrc-core/doc/developer_guide.md

     * SQLAlchemy validations (using `@validates`)
 * Client-side:
     * Defined in class `init()` method on Model classes, and uses Can Validations ([http://canjs.com/docs/can.Map.validations.html](http://canjs.com/docs/can.Map.validations.html))
+    * Includes a custom `validateNonBlank()` validation function that trims strings before checking for empty strings.

 ### View